AirshipCMS/Docs/Featured-Projects.md

-# Live Sites
+# Featured Projects
-Live Sites developed by our team:
+Live Sites developed by our team & Featured Projects developed by other teams:

 ## Applications / eCommerce Sites